 Why “Brand Effects” are so difficult to measure in MMM

-Many people want to know what the long-term effects of their marketing are.
-The theory is that advertising today may boost brand awareness which might have long-term positive impacts for the business.
-Often, they want to know how Recast thinks about these long-term impacts.
+Many brands want to know what the long-term effects of their marketing efforts are.
+The theory is that advertising today may boost brand awareness, which in turn, might have long-term positive impacts for the business.
+Wanting to understand these long-term effects is good and important.
+However, measuring these effects correctly is very difficult and marketing analysts need to be wary of methods or vendors that over-promise what is possible.

 These two factors combined mean that there is very little underlying signal in the data and an econometrician might say that the model is “unidentifiable”.
 Unfortunately, this doesn’t actually prevent an analyst from including a term in the model for “long term brand effects”, but what happens is that the analyst can effectively make that term say anything at all.
-Since there’s no underlying signal in the data, it’s trivially easy to specify a model that shows a high or low brand effect.
+Since there’s no underlying signal in the data, it’s trivially easy to specify a model that shows a high or low brand effect depending on which you prefer.

-Beyond being fairly flat metrics in general, brand awareness metrics tend to be based on survey results which are very noisy due to measurement error.
-Marketers sometimes ignore this, but any good brand awareness survey vendor should communicate to you both the average metrics as well as the margin of error.
+I want to double-click on the uncertainty since this is critically important to understanding the appropriate way to analyze brand awareness metrics.
+Every good brand awareness survey vendor should communicate to you both the average metrics as well as the margin of error.
 The margin of error tells us the uncertainty in the results.
-So we can imagine data like this from our survey vendor:
+So we can imagine receiving data like this from our survey vendor:

 • October Unaided Awareness: 35% +/- 5%